How Achtung.app measures AI visibility

 For selected niches, Achtung.app publishes free vertical reports at /branche/{niche}, listed in the /branchen directory.
 The data is licensed under CC BY 4.0: brand names, rankings and aggregates may be reused with attribution.

 Each report puts two sources of visibility side by side.
-On the AI side, the same three search-grounded providers as in the subscriber tracking (ChatGPT, Gemini, Perplexity) answer typical niche queries, each query run multiple times per provider.
-The web side comes from the classic Brave SERP for the same queries.
+On the AI side, the same search-grounded providers as in the subscriber tracking answer typical niche queries, each query run multiple times per provider; every report lists the providers it actually used.
+The web side comes from the Brave Search API for the same queries.

 The ranking in a report is not a 0-100 score but a comparison within the niche: citation frequency, average position in the AI answer, SERP rank, plus an overlap comparison between the AI top 10 and the web top 10.
 SERP data is collected weekly, AI data once per report run.
 Browse all vertical reports